Job Opportunities

 NMAA Status: Temporary, Part-Time/ Full-time

-Duration: May 1, 2025 – September 30, 2027
+Duration: March 15, 2026 – September 30, 2027

-Adopted: April 1, 2025
+Adopted: March 1, 2026

-The New Mexico Acequia Association (NMAA) is seeking an Acequia Infrastructure and Disaster Recovery Specialist to support the Team in providing direct assistance to acequias applying for infrastructure funding and recovering from disasters.
+The New Mexico Acequia Association (NMAA) is seeking one or more Acequia Infrastructure and Disaster Recovery Specialists to support the Team in providing direct assistance to acequias applying for infrastructure funding and recovering from disasters.
 This person will assist acequias with navigation of state and federal funding sources for acequia infrastructure and disaster recovery.
 Relevant agencies include New Mexico Interstate Stream Commission (ISC), Department of Homeland Security and Emergency Management (DHSEM), Federal Emergency Management Agency (FEMA), Natural Resources Conservation Service (NRCS), and local government.
 This unique position requires someone with relevant experience with acequia infrastructure, proficiency in navigating state and federal funding programs, and the ability to collaborate effectively with local acequias and agency officials.
 This position reports directly to the Director of Policy and Planning and supports a broad range of activities related to acequia disaster recovery, infrastructure, watershed recovery, and governance.

 This position will coordinate statewide efforts to work with acequias to improve/restore infrastructure, navigate the disaster recovery process, apply for disaster recovery funding, and complete outreach to make acequias aware of these opportunities.
 This position will work closely with the other members of the NMAA team who work on governance and infrastructure to offer acequias comprehensive support.
 Additionally, this person will participate in the Acequia Governance Project, which provides technical assistance to acequias on a variety of governance issues including water rights, water management, infrastructure, financial compliance and easements.